wp-plugins/player/readme.txt

 * Possibility to choose different playback options (auto play, auto next song, etc.) for the video player.
 * Options to set the transparency level of video player buttons.
 * Possibility to change positions and colors of video control buttons on the video player.
-* You can also show or hide video control buttons on the video player.
+* You can also show or hide video control buttons on the video player by click on the buttons from Themes section.
 * Possibility to change library, videos and frames background color on the video player.
 * Possibility to shuffle and repeat videos in playlist on the video player.
 * Possibility to display the player both in Video/playlist mode and Library mode (where library can host mutliple playlists).